Theft

 • Other structures coverage.
 If a detached structure like a garage or shed is damaged by an intruder, Coverage B can help with those repairs.

 Having your property stolen can be a traumatic experience.
-But the theft insurance in your homeowners policy can be a big help in getting things back to normal.
+But the theft coverage in your homeowners policy can be a big help in getting things back to normal.

 When is theft covered?

 • Coverage limits.
-Each of the coverages that apply after a theft has a coverage limit (i.e., the maximum amount your insurance company pays for a claim).
+Insurance companies typically put a limit of liability on each of the coverages offered in your policy (i.e., the maximum amount your insurer pays for a claim).
 If a thief takes $50,000 worth of property, but you only have $40,000 in personal property coverage, then you’re going to come up short.

 • Deductibles.
 Let’s assume the thief also smashes in your front door.
 Your policy covers that damage, but it also has a $500 deductible.
 You’re responsible for covering that amount for any repairs.